catseye/Tamsin/README.markdown

 One is that instead of, or alongside terms, we compose strings.

-First, we put arbitrary text in an atom, with 「this syntax」.

-Then we allow terms to be concatenated with •.
+First, we put arbitrary text in an atom, with `「this syntax」`.
+Then we allow terms to be concatenated with `•`.
+It looks real cool!
+But also, it's kind of annoying.
+So we also allow `'this ' + 'syntax.'`.

 So, something like: